 In the past, we’ve seen Marriott offer a bonus as high as 60% (points costing ~0.78 cents each), but I can’t remember the last time I saw that deal and, more usually, we see bonuses of between 35% and 50%.

-As far as Marriott points sales go, this is middle-of-the-road as far as cost/point goes, but it’s worth noting that it’s unusual to see a rewards currency made available at the best discounted rate when you’re only buying a handful of points, so this sale could be useful to a much larger number of people than these types of sales normally are.
+As far as Marriott points sales go, this is middle-of-the-road when it comes to cost/point goes, but it’s worth noting that it’s not in every sale that we see a rewards currency made available at the best discounted rate when you’re only buying a handful of points, so this sale could be useful to a much larger number of people than these types of sales often are.

-Here at TFM, we value Marriott Bonvoy points at around 0.6 cents each so, at first glance, the points on sale here are still quite expensive, but there may be times when buying points in this sale isn’t such a bad idea.
+Here at TFM, we value Marriott Bonvoy points at 0.6 cents each (based on the value we can usually get out of them with very little effort) so, at first glance, the points on sale here look quite expensive, but there may be times when buying points in this sale isn’t such a bad idea.

 Despite Marriott’s move to dynamic pricing, it remains possible (with a bit of research) to find stays where you’ll get at least 1 cent of value out of each Bonvoy Point you use, and if you’re buying points at under 0.9 cents each, that represents a good saving.